 This is unknown.
-We know that they were used in Ancient Egypt (usually as Lion Heads).
+We know that they were used in Ancient Egypt (usually in the form of lions’ heads).
 We also know that they were used on the Temple of Zeus on Olympia constructed about 470 BC, where nearly 40 gargoyles of the original 100 or so are still identifiable.

 6. What are the most famous Gargoyles in the World?

-Probably those on the Notre Dame de Paris on the Ile de la Cite, which feature in the “Hunchback of Notre Dame” and have been photographed by many thousands of people.
+Probably those on the Notre Dame de Paris on the Ile de la Cite, which feature in the “Hunchback of Notre Dame” and have been photographed many thousands of times.